axinc-ai/ailia-models/README.md

 # About ailia SDK

 [ailia SDK](https://axinc.jp/en/solutions/ailia_sdk.html) is a self-contained, cross-platform, high-speed inference SDK for AI.
 The ailia SDK provides a consistent C++ API across Windows, Mac, Linux, iOS, Android, Jetson, and Raspberry Pi platforms.
-It also supports Unity (C#), Python, and JNI for efficient AI implementation.
+It also supports Unity (C#), Python, Rust, Flutter(Dart) and JNI for efficient AI implementation.
 The ailia SDK makes extensive use of the GPU through Vulkan and Metal to enable accelerated computing.

 # How to use